kindelia/Kindelia/WHITEPAPER.md

 In short, while layer 2 solutions are the only way to achieve VISA-level scalability, they come with unavoidable complications and compromises.
-Optimistic rollups require complex dispute mechanisms with terrible worst-case scenarios, zero knowledge proofs rely on unproven cryptography, decrease transparency and client diversity, and don't address the other half of the scalability bottleneck, which is not computation, but state growth.
+Optimistic rollups require complex dispute mechanisms with terrible worst-case scenarios, zero knowledge proofs relies on unproven cryptography, decrease transparency and client diversity, and don't address the other half of the scalability bottleneck, which is not computation, but state growth.
 There is value in an efficient, secure, simple layer 1 computation network.
 Kindelia aims